Construction Worker Injuries and Your Legal Options

 - Injury from a trench that collapsed because of improper construction

 You can also file suit if you have been injured owing to a product defect in the equipment you used.
-If you followed the instructions on how to use the equipment and it failed and led to your injury, then your construction injury attorney Los Angeles can help you build a case against the manufacturer.
+If you followed the instructions on how to use the equipment and it failed and led to your injury, then your attorney can help you build a case against the manufacturer.

 In this instance, you would bring a product liability suit.
 The respondent to the suit would be anyone involved with the production of the item—from the designer to the manufacturer to the supplier of parts used to make it.
 No matter how far removed the persons and entities may be from the construction site, they can still be held accountable for your injury if their action or inaction played a part in your injury.